Eyelashes no doubt fall under the category of underrated facial features that greatly affect the overall look of a person.

 Made extremely popular by the cartoon character Popeye, we all probably know of the many health benefits of spinach at this point.

 Popeye used them to instantly give himself superhuman strength to fight off his enemies but perhaps he should have saved some for Olive?
-I mean she did have a knack of batting those eyelashes.
+I mean she did have a knack for batting those eyelashes.

 Spinach is a good source of nutrients and antioxidants.
 This vegetable contains a good amount of vitamins B, C, and E, potassium, iron, omega 3 fatty acids, calcium, and magnesium, which all help in healthy hair growth including your eyelashes.

 The wonderful thing about spinach is its sheer versatility – you can get your fill in a bunch of different ways that suit your liking.

 You can juice it, soup it, blend it into a green smoothie, have it as a salad, or incorporate it into a dish, doesn’t really matter.
 The point is it will surely help you get those pretty eyelashes.

 Sweet potatoes tend to be an underappreciated and overlooked food item.
 But they are actually a superfood that provides a load of benefits for one’s health.

 They are low in calories, fat free, help in reducing blood sugar, can give you a glowing complexion, and on top of that promote healthy hair growth, among other benefits.